Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Introduction

-The blueprint of convolutional neural networks (convnets), the working horse of DL applications in computer vision (CV), assumes that aggregation of input pixels gives rise to higher-level features formed at consecutive layers, which are expected to convey information about (among others) structure and can be then used for inference.
-While this scheme proved very useful and effective in multiple contexts, its structural aspect is only \emph{implicit} in the sense of depending on the interpretation of weights in units' receptive fields.
-In particular, convnets have no means of expressing the `objectness' of their percepts.
-The entirety of processing is about manipulating \emph{pixels}, whether these are literally the pixels available in the input image, or `pixels' that embody higher-level features formed in further layers, usually at a lower spatial resolution.
+The blueprint of convolutional neural networks (convnets), the working horse of deep learning (DL) applications in computer vision (CV), assumes that raster-based processing at consecutive layers gives rise to higher-level features that convey information about objects, the structures they form, and other aspects of scene content.
+While this proved effective in many use cases, the structural reasoning in convnets is only \emph{implicit} in the sense of residing in weights in units' receptive fields.
+In particular, convnets have no means of explicitly capturing the `objectness' of percepts.
+This is strikingly at odds with the physical characteristic of the world, which, at the scale in which humans operate, is full of objects that have well-defined properties such as shape, size, orientation, and color.

-The main motivation behind the proposed approach is to learn image interpretation in terms of representations that are \emph{explicitly more structural and hierarchical} than in the mainstream DL, and in particular those learned by convnets.
-To this aim, we equip our model with the capacity of reasoning in terms of (relatively simple) \emph{visual primitives}, rather than individual pixels.
-This representation is explicit and \emph{enforced}, i.e. the model \emph{has to} reason about the image in the prescribed terms.
+This incompatibility with the characteristics of natural images has several downsides.
+Firstly, it increases the risk of overfitting, as the combinatorial capacity of raster-based processing is excessively expressive for capturing natural scenes.
+To curb this risk, convnets need to be trained on huge volumes of data, which can be particularly troublesome in supervised settings that require image annotation.
+Last but not least, they offer little explanatory capability and need specialized algorithms to elucidate the processing or justify the decisions being made.

-To provide for the above enforcement, we resort to autoassociative learning: \mname is a neurosymbolic autoencoder that, given an input image, attempts to reproduce it with parameterized visual primitives.
-The reproduced image is compared to the input image using a reconstruction loss that is minimized with gradient in training.
+To address the above challenges, we propose \mname, a neurosymbolic autoencoder that forms Auto-associative Structural Representations, physically plausible scene descriptions that capture and explain the observed image in terms of \emph{visual primitives} rather than individual pixels.
+This representation is explicit, i.e.\ the model is forced to reason in the prescribed terms by autoassociative learning: given an input image, \mname attempts to reproduce it by parameterizing the primitives.
+The architecture comprises a convolutional encoder queried on a raster image and a symbolic decoder that performs differentiable rendering of primitives to reproduce that image.
+As all these components are differentiable, the architecture can be efficiently trained end-to-end with conventional gradient-based algorithms, using a simple pixel-wise reconstruction loss that compares the reproduced image with the input image.